 Dr Winston Tan, Consultant from

 Sengkang General Hospital (SKH), a member of the

-Colorectal cancer is the Number 1 cancer is Singapore.
+Colorectal cancer (also known as colon cancer) is the Number 1 cancer is Singapore.

 The life time risk of an individual developing colorectal cancer in Singapore is estimated to be within the range of 3-4%.i